shapely/shapely/docs/manual.rst

   >>> line.coords[1:]
   [(1.0, 1.0)]

-The constructor also accepts another `LineString` instance, thereby making a copy.
+When the constructor is passed another `LineString` instance, a reference to the instance is returned.

 .. code-block:: pycon